wp-plugins/wordpress-tooltips/readme.txt

 = Version 1.0.8 =
 Fixed the bug: if some guy just add " " in alt, our tooltips will popup but show an empty window, now all space will be repalced with null, so there will have no space tooltips window now.

+= Version 1.0.8 =
+According to users opinion, we rewrite the UI of tooltips keyword and content input area to make the size more larger so it is more easier to use.

 == Download ==
 http://wordpress.org/extend/plugins/wordpress-tooltips/